shawn-sandy/shawnsandy-dev/src/posts/cleaner-commits.md

 ##### Installation/Setup

  Search for the extension by typing `conventional commits` in your VS CODE extensions panel search and hitting install.
-Alternatively you can install directly from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits)
+Alternatively you can install directly from the <a href="https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits" rel="nofolow noopener" target="_blank">Visual Studio Marketplace</a>

 ![alt]({{ hlp.sharp.img(['commitizen-install-extension.jpg'], {'force': true, 'format': 'webp' }) }})